 - Journal Club will be supervised either by the chief resident or a faculty member, who will review common clinical scenarios encountered on the floors, new literature and value–based care.

 Clinical Grand Rounds

-Clinical grand rounds are held monthly and are provided by exceptionally skilled guest faculty from prestigious academic centers in Florida and nationwide.
+- Clinical grand rounds are held monthly and are provided by exceptionally skilled guest faculty from prestigious academic centers in Florida and nationwide.